remotesynth/certifiedfreshevents/README.md

 ## Local Development

 Run Hugo with `hugo server --disableFastRender`.
 This will serve the site locally at `localhost:1313`.
+Alternatively, run `npm run serve`.

+## Design Assets

+Icons by [Heroicons](https://github.com/refactoringui/heroicons).
+Use [HeroIcons.dev](https://heroicons.dev/) to easily identify each icon.

+Icon sprites are compiled with: [svg-sprite-generator](https://www.npmjs.com/package/svg-sprite-generator)